Joseph Hume: Weymouth

 In 1812, Hume obtained through Spencer Perceval a seat in Parliament for Weymouth, Dorset, England, vacant by the death of Sir John Johnstone, 6th Baronet.
 He was allowed it by Masterton Ure, was elected unopposed and voted as a Tory supporter of the Perceval administration.
+Hume was present at Perceval's assassination in the House of Commons in May that year, when he helped detain Perceval's assailant John Bellingham and testified that he was "perfectly sane" from Bellingham's composed behaviour immediately following.

 The parliament was dissolved for the 1812 United Kingdom general election.
 Ure refused to support Hume further, in fact being overruled by the Duke of Cumberland and Viscount Newark.
 Hume stood nonetheless in the four-member constituency, and received just two votes.
 He had toed the line in some matters, but on the expulsion of Benjamin Walsh and the Luddite legislation he had shown independence unacceptable to the Duke.
 Hume kicked up a fuss and took legal action, and was paid off with £1,000, supposedly to cover election expenses.

 This brief Tory period did bring Hume an association with the Duke of Kent and Strathearn, a patron of Joseph Lancaster.
 John Cam Hobhouse relayed an anecdote told by John Conroy of the Duke's household, in which Hume advised the Duke to limit the Duchess to one horse-chaise.
 In 1833, Hume provided Alexander Burnes with an introduction to his daughter Princess Victoria.